google/flax/docs/guides/orbax_upgrade_guide.rst

   import jax.numpy as jnp
   import numpy as np

-  # Orbax needs to enable asyncio in colab environment.
+  # Orbax needs to have asyncio enabled in the Colab environment.
   import nest_asyncio
   nest_asyncio.apply()